DC connector: Cylindrical connectors

-The intended use of these plugs is on the cable connected to an external AC adapter (power supply).
-The matching jack or socket is permanently fitted to the equipment to be powered.
-Some of these jacks contain a normally closed contact, which can be used to disconnect internal batteries whenever the power supply is connected, avoiding the risk of battery leakage or explosion posed by incorrect recharging of the batteries.
+These plugs are intended for use on the cable connected to an external AC adapter (power supply).
+The matching jack or socket is permanently fitted to power the equipment.
+Some of these jacks contain a normally closed contact, which can be used to disconnect internal batteries whenever the power supply is connected, avoiding the risk of battery leakage or explosion posed by incorrect battery recharging.

-Cylindrical plugs usually have an insulated tip constructed to accept insertion of a pin.
+Cylindrical plugs usually have an insulated tip constructed to accept the insertion of a pin.
 The outer body of the plug is one contact, most often but not always the negative side of the supply.
-Inverted polarity plugs can, and do, damage circuitry when plugged in, even if the voltage is correct; not all equipment is equipped with protection.
+Inverted polarity plugs can and do damage circuitry when plugged in, even if the voltage is correct; not all equipment is equipped with protection.
 A pin mounted in the socket makes contact with a second internal contact.
-The outer plug contact is often called the barrel, sleeve or ring, while the inner one is called the tip.
+The outer plug contact is often called the barrel, sleeve, or ring, while the inner is called the tip.

-There are a wide variety of sizes and designs for these power connectors, and many appear quite similar to each other yet are not quite mechanically or electrically compatible.
-In addition to a plethora of generic designs (whose original designer is unknown) there are at least two different national standards—EIAJ in Japan and DIN in Germany, plus the JSBP connector used on some laptop computers.
-The Japanese EIAJ standard includes five different sizes, with each supporting a specified range of voltages.
-Most of the other coaxial DC power connectors have no specified voltage association, however.
+There are a wide variety of sizes and designs for these power connectors, and many appear pretty similar to each other yet are not quite mechanically or electrically compatible.
+In addition to many generic designs (whose original designer is unknown), there are at least two national standards—EIAJ in Japan and DIN in Germany, plus the JSBP connector used on some laptop computers.
+The Japanese EIAJ standard includes five sizes, each supporting a specified range of voltages.
+However, most other coaxial DC power connectors have no specified voltage association.
 Generic plugs are often named for the pin diameter they are designed to take.

 Many non-proprietary co-axial power plugs are 5.5 mm in outside diameter (OD) and 9.5 mm in length.
-Two pin sizes are common in the jacks for this size plug body, 2.1 mm and 2.5 mm, and the plugs should match.
+Two pin sizes are standard in the jacks for this size plug body, 2.1 mm and 2.5 mm, and the plugs should match.
 If the size is not known, it is difficult to distinguish by eye or measurement between the 2.1mm and 2.5mm ID plugs; some suppliers suggest simple methods.

-Maximum current ratings commonly vary from unspecified up to 5 A (11 A for special high power versions from some companies), with 1 A, 2 A and 5 A being common values.
+Maximum current ratings commonly vary from unspecified up to 5 A (11 A for unique high-power versions from some companies), with 1 A, 2 A, and 5 A being common values.
 The smaller types usually have lower ratings, both for current and voltage.
-The 'tip' (i.e., the inner conductor) usually carries the positive (+) pole, but some devices, and their power supplies, use negative tip.
-Connector size does not usually indicate the voltage.
+The 'tip' (i.e., the inner conductor) usually carries the positive (+) pole, but some devices and their power supplies use the negative tip.
+The connector size does not usually indicate the voltage.
 It is not possible, except for some proprietary connectors, to reliably infer any information on power parameters (current, voltage, polarity, even whether AC or DC) by examining the connector.